 Online learning is giving parents around the world a view and understanding of a teacher’s daily life!
-We have often spoken at school about parents and teachers working together to support their child, and online learning is the epitome of this, according to our Head of School, Mr Yasir Patel.
+We have often spoken at school about parents and teachers working together to support their child, and online learning is the epitome of this.

 The Cambridge focus is on the approach to teaching and learning, rather than technology, and uses a range of tactics and techniques, that might not ordinarily be applied.
 The key, however, is to ensure that students are able to interact with their fellows as individuals and in small groups through such things as online seminars, interactive presentations, online challenges, to gather feedback and assess understanding.

 We have been using a number of applications to teach students about computer technology.